Fiber To The Home

 analog modulated signal, broadcast separately using a 1550

-nm laser which may require a fiber amplifier to provide
+nm laser which might require a fiber amplifier to provide

 enough signal power to overcome the loss of the optical

-splitter.
-Upstream digital signals for voice and data are
+Upstream digital signals for voice and data are sent back

-sent back to the CO from the home using an inexpensive
+to the CO from the home using an inexpensive 1310 nm

-1310 nm laser.
-WDM couplers separate the signals at both
+laser.
+WDM couplers separate the signals at both the home

 Traditionally, telephone services, at